 Summary: Buying a home with $0 down

 In 2021, rates are historically low: fifteen years from now, today’s rates may look like a deal.
-Now is better than ever, and you can take advantage of a no-down-payment mortgage to buy your home today.
+Right now the time is better than ever, and you can take advantage of a no-down-payment mortgage to get started on your home-buying journey today.